BitcoinDesign/Guide/guide/how-it-works/ecash/introduction.md

    retina = "/assets/images/guide/how-it-works/ecash/sending-and-receiving@2x.png"
    mobile = "/assets/images/guide/how-it-works/ecash/sending-and-receiving@2x.png"
    mobileRetina = "/assets/images/guide/how-it-works/ecash/sending-and-receiving@2x.png"
-   alt-text = "An illustration of the process of sending and receiving ecash tokens to various users" caption = "Sending and receiving ecash tokens." width = 800 height = 822 layout = "full-width"
+   alt-text = "Diagram showing Alice exchanging 100 sats with an ecash mint and receiving 100 sats in ecash form.
+Alice then transfers 100 sats in ecash to Bob, who also interacts with an ecash mint.
+The process is represented with dashed arrows and labeled amounts, illustrating the flow of sats between Alice, the mint, and Bob." caption = "Alice mints 100 sats into ecash then sends the ecash to Bob.
+The ecash mint makes sure the ecash token is valid before issuing new one to Bob." width = 800 height = 508 layout = "full-width"
 %}
 When a user sends an ecash token to another user, the wallet verifies the mint's signature to confirm the token's authenticity.
 The mint then checks its database to ensure the token has not been previously spent.
-If the token is valid, it is destroyed and replaced with a new token, which is then issued to the recipient.
-This cycle of destroying the old token and issuing a new one prevents double spending while maintaining user privacy and security.
+If the token is valid, it is invalidated and replaced with a new token, which is then issued to the recipient.
+This cycle of invalidating the old token and issuing a new one prevents double spending while maintaining user privacy and security.

 {% include picture.html
    image = "/assets/images/guide/how-it-works/ecash/sending-bitcoin-flow.png"
-   retina = "/assets/images/guide/how-it-works/ecash/sending-bitcoin-flow@2x.jpg"
+   retina = "/assets/images/guide/how-it-works/ecash/sending-bitcoin-flow@2x.png"
-   mobile = "/assets/images/guide/how-it-works/ecash/sending-bitcoin-flow@2x.jpg"
+   mobile = "/assets/images/guide/how-it-works/ecash/sending-bitcoin-flow@2x.png"
-   mobileRetina = "/assets/images/guide/how-it-works/ecash/sending-bitcoin-flow@2x.jpg"
+   mobileRetina = "/assets/images/guide/how-it-works/ecash/sending-bitcoin-flow@2x.png"
-   alt-text = "An illustration comparing how on-chain bitcoin, lightning, and ecash handle the sending of bitcoin." caption = "" width = 800 height = 822 layout = "full-width"
+   alt-text = "Diagram comparing three types of transactions: On-chain bitcoin, lightning, and ecash.
+The On-chain bitcoin section shows Alice sending bitcoin to Bob via an address, resulting in a transaction on the network.
+The lightning section illustrates Alice sending bitcoin to Bob via an invoice, resulting in a transaction on the lightning network.
+The ecash section shows Alice sending an ecash token to Bob, who redeems it through a mint." caption = "On-chain Bitcoin uses addresses, lightning usually employs invoices, and ecash transfers are mediated by mints using tokens." width = 800 height = 508 layout = "full-width"
 %}